Have you already taken the step to move abroad?

 3. Be open-minded and flexible

 Even though it is important to be prepared for your move and to feel ready, you cannot prepare yourself for everything.
 There are a lot of unexpected aspects of moving to another country.
+Settling in abroad might be more difficult than you expected but learn to go with the road bumps and make the most of what's thrown your way.

 Therefore, if you want to thrive in your new environment, it is essential that you are open-minded and flexible towards everything that comes your way.